-I’m willing to bet each of these terms evoked a different emotion in you, and you probably have your own term that you prefer to use.
-What are the pros and cons of each term?
+I’m willing to bet each of these terms evoked a different emotion in you, and you probably have a term that you prefer to use.
+So what are the pros and cons of each phrase?

-Miscarriage is usually the one most laypeople use, and for many it is the preferred choice.
+Miscarriage is usually the one most laypeople use, and for many, it is the preferred choice.
 When you tell someone you had a miscarriage, they understand and are familiar with what you’re talking about.
 The downside to this term is that it minimizes the seriousness of what is taking place, and puts all the blame on the mother.
-She “miss-carried”, or didn’t carry her baby properly.
+She “miss-carried,” or didn’t carry her baby correctly.
 Using the term miscarriage can lead to people thinking that pregnancy is something wholly within the mother’s control.

-Spontaneous Abortion is the preferred medical term, and is different from the term Induced Abortion.
+Spontaneous Abortion is the preferred medical term and is different from the name Induced Abortion.
 Because of this, a lot of women, especially those who identify as pro-life, hate this term.
-Of course, that can also be a benefit, because from a physiological perspective, there isn’t a difference to your body.
-Spontaneous abortion also sounds like serious medical issue, in ways the other two terms are not.
+Of course, that can also be a benefit, because, from a physiological perspective, there isn’t a difference to your body.
+Spontaneous abortion also sounds like a serious medical issue, in ways the other two terms are not.
 Even the word spontaneous has positives and negatives.
 The positive is that it doesn’t blame the mother.
-If it happens ‘spontaneously’, it can’t be controlled.
+If it happens ‘spontaneously,’ it can’t be controlled.

 Early Pregnancy Loss

 I decided to write to the National Library of Medicine to see if they were willing to change the term.
-As proof, I explained that doctors and other health professionals are moving away from spontaneous abortion and calling it miscarriage.
-I also explained that women may not like the term miscarriage because of the suggestion that miscarriage is their fault.
+As proof, I explained that doctors and other health professionals are moving away from spontaneous abortion and calling it a miscarriage.
+I also said that women might not like the term miscarriage because of the suggestion that miscarriage is their fault.
 And I got a response.
 In 2018, they will change the term.